 The process of assigning electoral seats to various political groupings such as states, counties, and districts.

-The census counts every person living in the United States and its five territories.
+The Census counts every person living in the United States and its five territories.
 It happens every 10 years and the results are used to determine the number of seats each state will have in the US House of Representatives.
-They are also used to draw congressional and state legislative districts.
+It is also used to draw congressional and state legislative districts.

 A collection of contiguous census blocks used by mapmakers to draw districts.
 Composed of 600 - 3,000 people.